jherman3/webgl-particle-toy/README.md

 ### What didn't work
 * I tried for a while to get transform feedback to work with a single buffer rather than separate input/output buffers, but I never could get it working quite right.
+* Due to simplicity / time constraints I couldn't get a nice JS UI framework to handle the sliders / text on the page so the overall page design is pretty bad from a web design point of view.
+My main interest with this exercise was the OpenGL part though, and that was a success.